 Through staff commitment, faculty expertise, student service, and community collaboration, the Museum is proud to bring to life many opportunities and experiences.

 William & Mary received its first gift of art in 1732.
 Throughout the centuries, numerous gifts of art were received by the university and dispersed throughout the campus.
-William & Mary’s art collection held many treasures including historically significant American and English Colonial painters and sitters as well as modern works such as White Flower by Georgia O’Keeffe given by Mrs. John D. Rockefeller, Jr. in the 1930s.
+William & Mary’s art collection held many treasures including historically significant American and English Colonial painters and sitters as well as modern works such as White Flower by Georgia O’Keeffe given by Abby Aldrich Rockefeller (Mrs. John D. Rockefeller, Jr.) in the 1930s.
 Early advocates for preservation and cataloguing the university’s art treasures included Dr. Earl Gregg Swem and Thomas Thorne.
 Later, in the 1970s, Dr. Miles Chappell along with art history students conducted a larger survey to determine what artworks were owned by William & Mary.
 The survey revealed that over nearly 300 years, the university had amassed a sizeable collection of art and established the need for a museum to preserve and protect them.

-Mark Johnson succeeded Glenn Lowry and oversaw the 1987 expansion that nearly doubled the Museum’s original size.
+Mark Johnson succeeded Glenn Lowry in 1985 and oversaw the 1987 expansion that nearly doubled the Museum’s original size.
 In 1994, Mr. Johnson took the position of Director of the Montgomery Museum of Fine Arts in Alabama, a post he held for twenty-three years.
-The third Director was Dr. Bonnie G. Kelm, who served from 1996 – 2002, and who recently retired from the University of California-Santa Barbara Art Museum in 2007.
+The third Director was Dr. Bonnie G. Kelm, who served from 1996 – 2002, and who retired from the University of California-Santa Barbara Art Museum in 2007.
 Aaron H. De Groft joined the Muscarelle as the fourth Director in 2005 and served until 2018.
 Dr. De Groft came to Williamsburg from the Ringling Museum in Sarasota, Florida, and is a 1988 graduate of William & Mary.

-The Muscarelle Museum of Art was accredited by the American Association of Museums (now American Alliance of Museums) in 1988 and received subsequent accreditations in 2000 and in 2012.
+The Muscarelle Museum of Art was accredited by the American Association of Museums (now American Alliance of Museums) in 1988 and received subsequent accreditation in 2000 and 2012.
 The Museum was the first university museum of art in the Commonwealth of Virginia to be accredited by the AAM.
 This distinction is held by fewer than five percent of museums in the U.S.

 The Museum collection is supplemented and enhanced by numerous special exhibitions that bring works of art from public and private collections worldwide.
 These exhibitions provide opportunities for the viewing and study of material not otherwise available in this area.
-The Museum collaborates on special thematic exhibitions with academic departments at William & Mary and with other cultural institutions and organizations.
+The Museum collaborates on special thematic exhibitions with academic departments at William & Mary and other cultural institutions and organizations.
 Numerous educational opportunities are offered throughout the year in conjunction with the Museum collection and loan exhibitions, including lectures, gallery talks, demonstrations, seminars, and symposia.